betinamehl/udacity_de_nanodegree/capstone_project/README.md

 Election data was collected from brazil's superior electoral court website (https://dadosabertos.tse.jus.br/dataset).
 Demographic data was collected from an IBGE dataset on kaggle (https://www.kaggle.com/datasets/crisparada/brazilian-cities?resource=download&select=Data_Dictionary.csv)

+# DAGS

+We have created 2 dags in this project:

+1. election_data_dag:

+ - This dag loads from S3 both candidates and votes files and insert its data into the raw_data schema on Redshift
+ - The next step consist in create the dimension and fact tables
+ - And then, to finish, we do some quality checks for each table

+2. ibge_data_dag:

+ - This dag loads from S3 ibge's population file and insert its data into the raw_data schema on Redshift
+ - The next step consist in create the dimension and fact tables
+ - And then, to finish, we do some quality checks

+As a lot of the steps repeat themselves, we could have coded some operators in a subdag.
+However, we have chosen to code each operator and task separately due to pipeline management quality

 ## Schema design

 We've chosen to design our database using the star schema concept.
 This will help our analysts to query the data in a simpler way.
+A diagram of the table schema can be found in here: https://dbdiagram.io/d/6293e0fcf040f104c1ba0ca4

 The ETL process creates 7 tables, being 1 fact table and 6 dimension tables: